 - a.
 Sherburn High School uses a healthcare plan to record important details about individual children's medical needs at school, their triggers, signs, symptoms, medication and other treatments.
-These healthcare plans are held with the Inclusion leader and the Supervising First Aider has a copy. - b.
+These healthcare plans are held with the SEND Team and the Supervising First Aider has a copy. - b.
 A healthcare plan, accompanied by an explanation of why and how it is used is sent to all parents of students with a long term medical condition.
 This is sent: - At enrolment - Or when a diagnosis is first communicated to the school (whichever is first). - c.
-A copy of the original healthcare plan will be sent to Insurance at EFA/DFE.
+The Inclusion Leader will send a copy of the original healthcare plan to The STAR Mat DSL.
 It may also be shared with staff who have responsibility for managing your child's health care needs or transport providers if appropriate. - d.
 If a student has a short-term medical condition that requires medication during school hours, a medication form plus explanation is sent home for completion. - e.
 Parents are regularly reminded to inform the school if their child has a medical emergency or if there have been changes to their symptoms, or their medication and treatments change.
 This is to ensure the healthcare plans can be updated accordingly.